 Our first initial meeting lasts for one hour in which a history is taken and you have the opportunity to talk through the difficulties you are experiencing.
 This allows for me to clearly understand the problems you wish to address and work through.
 It enables us to ensure that counselling is the best way forward for your needs and that you feel comfortable and trust working with me as your counsellor.

 Counselling is a very personal and private process and the number of sessions required depends on each individual persons needs, we are all unique and therefore our time together is on an open ended basis.

-My fees are £35 for 1 hour sessions, concessions are available dependent upon individual circumstances and to students on counselling courses.
+My fees are £40 per 60 minute session for self-funded sessions, concessions are available dependant upon individual circumstances and to students on counselling courses.
 I am available for Daytime, Evening and Weekend Appointments.